luxueyan/vite-transform-globby-import/README.md

-# vite-plugin-globby-transform ⚡
+# vite-transform-globby-import ⚡

 [![npm][npm-img]][npm-url]
 [![node][node-img]][node-url]

-This plugin is an simple resolution for enchancement of 'Import Expression'.
+This transform is an simple resolution for enchancement of 'Import Expression'.
 It just replace the globby 'Import Expression' with multiple import lines before the default transforms.

 ## Status